Skip to main content

 Too many older adults neglect to seek help for their anxiety due to shame and a lack of understanding about mental illness.
 That’s why it’s important to know that an anxiety disorder is not something you can control or will away.
 It’s considered a chronic health condition that requires medical treatment, just like diabetes or high blood pressure.
 Anxiety disorders are generally treated using talk therapy, medication, or a combination of both.

 • Prescription medications can help alleviate feelings of panic or nervousness and allow you to function more normally.
-Some of the medications used to relieve anxiety include anti-anxiety medications (e.g., benzodiazepines) and antidepressants.
-Beta blockers, normally used to treat hypertension, have been found to be helpful in reducing some of the physical manifestations of anxiety.
+Some of the medications used to relieve anxiety include anti-anxiety medications (e.g., benzodiazepines) and antidepressants such as serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), and tricyclic antidepressants (TCAs).
+Beta blockers, normally used to treat hypertension, have been found to be helpful in reducing some of the physical symptoms of anxiety.

 How can older adults manage anxiety?

-Seeking medical intervention should be a priority if your anxiety exceeds typical, everyday worries.
-But there are also lifestyle practices you can adopt to make your anxiety more manageable:
+You should seek professional help if your anxiety exceeds typical, everyday worries.
+But practicing healthy habits and lifestyle behaviors can help make your anxiety more manageable:

 • Talk it out: Oftentimes, sharing our feelings and experiences can help us feel less anxious.
 Consider joining an online or in-person support group for those with anxiety disorders, or talk with a trusted friend, family member, or spiritual leader.